Marina Cortês

 Generative models (AI): a selection of key developments — 2023

 This might include the discussion of key ongoing societal, or economical, transformations anywhere on the planet.
-Through this discussion group I was aware of the chatGPT technology mainly since something like the Summer of 2022.
-However I did not pay proper attention until December 2022.
+Through this discussion group I was aware of the ChatGPT technology mainly since something like the Summer of 2022.
+However I did not pay proper attention until December 2022, when we held our first video meeting on the subject.

-Roughly by mid April 2023, I had learnt enough about the ongoing events, to become convinced that such developments merited devoted attention by academics.
-I decided to use my own expertise as a physicist, and data analyst, to look into the generative AI technology, its software, and the data being acquired, in order to be able to assess for myself the capability and behaviour of the upcoming technologies.
+Roughly, by mid April 2023, and also prompted by Jaron’s New Yorker piece here below, I had learnt enough about the ongoing events, to become convinced that such developments merited devoted attention by academics.
+I decided to use my own expertise as a theoretical physicist, cosmologist, and data analyst, to look into the generative AI technology.
+I wanted to read the software, and the data being acquired and read, in order to be able to assess, for myself, the capability and behaviour of the upcoming technologies.
+I guess this is how a physicists thinks, when confusion abounds, in theory or data contexts, we like to boil it down to: “What do we actually know for a fact?

 January 20th, 2023